jollyoldsaintnixon/TaxSpendingVisualization/README.md

 ## Architecture and Technology

-Only vanilla javascript will be used to create the logic of this project.
+Only vanilla javascript and the d3 library will be used to create the logic of this project.
 SASS will be used to render the display.

 ## Implementation Timeline